sizhongbin/sizhongbin.github.io/OrnaNote/README.md

 ## What's new

-- 29 Oct, 2023:
+- 30 Oct, 2023:

-  - Added tower info
-  - Added footnotes in Class
-  - Added remarks in some pages
-  - Added The Crimson Festival event
+  - Updated The Crimson Festival
-  - Updated typography